rosskouk/readynas-to-telegraf/README.md

 #### Telegraf

 Install the program as you would any other script that will be used by the **exec** plugin.
-You must copy the READYNASOS-MIB to a location in pySNMPs path, for example /etc/telegraf/.pysnmp/mibs
+You must copy the READYNASOS-MIB on the system running Telegraf

 Once the MIB is installed add a configuration file for the readynas-to-telegraf, example configuration is below.